Item Number: 673

-While this particular item was not sold in an official set, Fostoria Glass did produce a great companion piece in the Creamer (AKA Cream).
+While this particular item was not sold in an official set, Fostoria Glass did produce a great companion piece in the Cream.
 These two items, when paired together, make for a beautiful presentation.
 Due to their bigger size, they look quite appropriate sitting on a dinner or banquet table that has been set for multiple guests.

 Contrary to popular belief, the Handled Sugar was also available without a Cover!
 The Handled Sugar, without a lid, is about 3¼” tall.
 They were cataloged as separate items, and one could purchase either the covered version – or just the sugar bowl (without a lid).
-The covered version was item #673; the uncovered version was item #674.
+The covered version is item #673; the uncovered version is item #674.

 The Handled Sugar and Cover is about 5¼″ tall.
 The sugar bowl has a smooth top rim, void of any serrated edges.
 This is an item that disproves the age-old myth that we so often hear, “All Fostoria American pieces have three seam lines.”
 The Handled Sugar and Cover has a total of four mould seam lines – both in the sugar bowl itself, and also in the Cover.